QUICK ANSWER

 2. Application-level questions.
 The exam tests scenarios, not definitions.
 "What is an escrow account?" is a recall question.
 "A sales associate receives earnest money on Thursday afternoon.
 The broker is on vacation.
 By when must the deposit be placed in escrow?" is an application question.
 Your prep tool should train you for the second type.

 3. EXCEPT/NOT question coverage.
-These questions make up 15 to 20% of the exam and cost more points per question than any other format.
-If your prep tool underrepresents this format, your practice scores will overpredict your real exam score.
+These questions are common enough to matter and cost more points per question than most formats because one rushed read can flip the answer.
+If your prep tool underrepresents this format, your practice scores can overpredict your real exam score.

 4. Math coverage.
-Six formulas account for 10 to 15 exam questions.
-Florida-specific calculations like documentary stamps ($0.70/$100 deeds, $0.60 Miami-Dade, $0.35/$100 notes), proration in arrears, and the homestead exemption split appear on nearly every exam.
-A tool that skips math is leaving 10 to 15 points on the table.
+Florida-specific calculations like documentary stamps ($0.70/$100 deeds, $0.60 Miami-Dade, $0.35/$100 notes), proration in arrears, and the homestead exemption split appear frequently.
+A tool that skips math is leaving real points on the table.

 5. Price-to-value.
 The state exam costs $36.75 per attempt.
 Each failed attempt adds $36.75 plus 2 to 4 weeks of delay.
 A prep tool that helps you pass on the first attempt saves more than its cost.
 A tool that charges more than two exam attempts should deliver proportionally more value.